Blog, Miso Recipes, Recipe Box

 Dashi

 Dashi is a simple stock made from three ingredients: water, bonito, and kombu.
-Bonito is basically flakes of dried bonito fish, and Kombu is a kelp.
+Bonito is flakes of dried bonito fish, and kombu is dried kelp.
 If you’re vegetarian or vegan, you can use shiitake instead of bonito.
 TheKitchn has a guide for making dashi from scratch.
-For a quick and easy dashi, I tend to use pre-made stock granules like Hondashi.
-They are full of delicious MSG.
-MMMmmm.
-I’m shameful, I know.

 Wakame